ElemeFE/element/examples/docs/en-US/message-box.md

 Can be customized to show various content.

 :::demo The three methods mentioned above are repackagings of the `$msgbox` method.
 This example calls `$msgbox` method directly using the `showCancelButton` attribute, which is used to indicate if a cancel button is displayed.
 Besides we can use `cancelButtonClass` to add a custom style and `cancelButtonText` to customize the button text (the confirm button also has these fields, and a complete list of fields can be found at the end of this documentation).
 This example also uses the `beforeClose` attribute.
 It is a method and will be triggered when the MessageBox instance will be closed, and its execution will stop the instance from closing.
-It has two parameters: `action` and `instance`.
-Using it enables you to manipulate the instance before it closes, e.g. activating `loading` for confirm button; you can invoke the `close` method registered on the instance to close the MessageBox instance.
+It has three parameters: `action`, `instance` and `done`.
+Using it enables you to manipulate the instance before it closes, e.g. activating `loading` for confirm button; you can invoke the `done` method to close the MessageBox instance (if `done` is not called inside `beforeClose`, the instance will not be closed).

 ```html
 <template>